 To perform a very small tuning change, tap on the FINE parameter for LAYER 2 and gradually reduce this while holding down one of the pads.
 As you do, you should hear your sound begin to phase, making our tone fatter and more complex.
 Adjust to taste – I’ll use a FINE of -6.

 As I mentioned, doubling up on the oscillators has increased the output volume of our keygroup, in fact it’s now causing the output levels to clip.
-If you are on an MPC X you should see your physical level meter going well into the ‘red’, however, MPC Live/Touch users don’t have any hardware level meters so it’s worth taking a look at how we can monitor and quickly adjust output levels from within the touchscreen UI itself.
+If you are on an MPC X you should see your physical level meter going well into the ‘red’, if you don’t have any hardware level meters it’s worth taking a look at how we can monitor and quickly adjust output levels from within the touchscreen UI itself.

 Monitoring & Adjusting Levels with the Inspector